finance-sh/px-rem/README.md

     }
 ```

-If you use less-loader, sass-loader, postcss-loader, you need to put px-rem on their left
+If you use less-loader, sass-loader, postcss-loader and other processing tools, you need to put px-rem on their left

 you must create a file called pxrem.webpack.conf.json in the project root directory (same directory with package.json) like this: